sionta/sionta/_posts/2024-03-14-lua-for-windows.md

 ### Building

-1. Copy and save the script below with the filename `build.bat`{: .filepath }
+1. Copy and save the script below with the filename `build.bat`
-2. Open the Command Prompt and run `build.bat`{: .filepath }
+2. Open the Command Prompt and run `build.bat`
 3. The resulting directory structure of the build:

     ```